-- explain the definition of bullying - make clear that any form of bullying will not be tolerated - ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and accept responsibility to report bullying behaviour to school staff - ensure that all reported incidents of bullying are appropriately investigated and addressed - ensure that support is provided to students who may be affected by bullying behaviour (including victims, bystanders and perpetrators) - seek parental and peer group support in addressing and preventing bullying behaviour at the school
+- explain the definition of bullying so that there is shared understanding amongst all members of the Hillsmeade Primary School community - make clear that no form of bullying at Hillsmeade Primary School will be tolerated - outline the strategies and programs in place at Hillsmeade Primary School to build a positive school culture and prevent bullying behaviour - ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and accept responsibility to report bullying behaviour to school staff - ensure that all reported incidents of bullying are appropriately investigated and addressed - ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders and students engaging in bullying behaviour) - seek parental and peer group support in addressing and preventing bullying behaviour at Hillsmeade Primary School.

-When responding to bullying behaviour, we aim to:
+When responding to bullying behaviour, Hillsmeade Primary School aims to:

-- be proportionate, consistent and responsive - find a constructive and positive solution for everyone - stop the bullying from happening again - restore the relationships between the students involved.
+- be proportionate, consistent and responsive - find a constructive solution for everyone - stop the bullying from happening again - restore the relationships between the students involved.

-The school acknowledges that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.
+Hillsmeade Primary School acknowledges that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.